 Strip the imported vocabulary away and sponsoring a worker in Ireland is three commitments.

 A genuine job at the right salary.
 The permit application is anchored to a signed contract of employment for a real vacancy.
-The salary must meet the legal floor for the role — €36,605 a year for most General Employment Permit roles, €32,691 (a minimum hourly rate of €16.12) for Health Care Assistants and certain other listed roles, and Sectoral Employment Order rates of roughly €46,600 a year for construction craft trades.
+The salary must meet the legal floor for the role — €36,605 a year for most General Employment Permit roles, €32,691 (a minimum hourly rate of €16.12) for Health Care Assistants and certain other listed roles, and Sectoral Employment Order rates for construction craft trades of roughly €48,150 a year since 1 August 2026.
 You pay the higher of the legal floor and the wage you advertised.

 Supporting the visa.
 Once the permit is granted, a visa-required worker applies for their long stay (D) employment visa through AVATS in their home country.
 It's their application, but half the file comes from you: the permit, the contract, and an employer letter on headed paper.
 A missing or sloppy employer letter is one of the most common reasons a visa file stalls after a perfectly good permit approval.